CALL US! (415) 766-2722 Fun@SanFranciscoJeepTours.com

 • Arrival Time: Arrive at least 15 minutes before your scheduled departure time.

-• Close to Larkspur Ferry: The shuttle picks up near the Larkspur Ferry, making it convenient for travelers from various spots in Northern California.
+• Close to Larkspur Ferry: The shuttle picks up near the Larkspur Ferry, making it convenient for visitors coming from San Francisco by ferry.

-• Transit Connections: You can access the Larkspur Landing shuttle from San Francisco and the North Bay via Marin Transit Route 228, Larkspur Ferry, or the SMART Train.
+• Transit Connections: You can access the Larkspur Landing shuttle via Marin Transit Route 17, Marin Transit Route 228, the Larkspur Ferry, and the SMART Train.

 • Online Reservation: Make an online shuttle reservation before your trip.

-• Specific Reservation: The reservations are location and departure-time specific, so arrive on time.
+• Specific Reservation: Reservations are departure-time specific, so arrive on time.

 • Entrance Fee: Your shuttle reservation does not include the entrance fee into Muir Woods National Monument.